2015 6 Hours of Silverstone: Race

 Immediately after the restart, Buemi could not use his hybrid boost system because there was no charge in the capacitor.
 Buemi was caught off guard as Tréluyer overtook him on the outside at Becketts turn and then by di Grassi at Vale corner to fall to fifth overall.
 Davide Rigon in the No. 71 AF Corse Ferrari took the LMGTE Pro lead because they were on an alternative strategy.
 Tandy lost third in LMP2 to Dalziel after a slow in-lap.
 An hour and 20 minutes in (lap 44) Webber drove the No. 17 Porsche into the pit lane to retire the car with a rear drivetrain issue.
 This gave Lieb the outright lead as he relieved Dumas in the No. 18 Porsche and the Audis of di Grassi and Tréluyer gained second and third.
 The Audis duelled over second in slower traffic when Tréluyer passed di Grassi on the inside into Abbey corner.
 Their fast pace, however, put them onto the run-off area, but they rejoined into Farm curve without losing a plethora of time.
 Di Grassi was lapping Christian Ried's No. 88 Abu Dhabi Proton Racing Porsche when the two connected at Becketts corner.
 Di Grassi returned to the pit lane and repairs to the No. 8 vehicle's rear-left deck took two minutes.
 The car rejoined a lap down in sixth with Loïc Duval aboard.

 Roman Rusinov (pictured in 2013) contributed to the No. 26 G-Drive Racing Ligier's win by a lap from the sister No. 28 car.

 As the second round of pit stops for fuel and driver changes began, Tréluyer drew closer to Lieb, who was momentarily delayed by Danny Watts' No. 42 Strakka Racing Dome, and Tréluyer moved into the lead on the outside into Becketts turn before Lieb retook it due to his car's higher straight-line speed on the Wellington Straight into Stowe corner.
 The two made their pit stops soon after as Fässler took over the No. 7 Audi and Jani entered the No. 18 Porsche.
 Wurz gained the overall lead after an earlier pit stop during the full course yellow allowed him to lead by 40 seconds.
 Later, Tandy's No. 47 KCMG car went into the garage after a stone punctured a hole in its radiator and created water pressure issues.
-Jani lost second to Fässler at Village corner; Jani responded by reclaiming the position on the Wellington Straight.
+Jani lost second to Fässler on the inside into Village corner; Jani responded by reclaiming the position on the Wellington Straight.
 The two repeated the same manoeuvres over the following three laps until Fässler slowed slightly.
 In the meantime, Makowiecki's No. 92 Porsche gained the LMGTE Pro lead when Rigon made the No. 71 AF Corse Ferrari's second pit stop and James Calado relieved him.